Aasim Sajjad Akhtar: Career

 Akhtar is serving as associate professor of political economy at Quaid-i-Azam University's National Institute of Pakistan Studies, and has previously taught at the Lahore University of Management Sciences.
 His research focuses on colonial theory and history, state theory, sociology, imperialism, comparative politics, political economy, rise of the middle classes, South Asian politics, identity formation, informal economy and social movements in Pakistan.
 Akhtar is Honorary Fellow at the Institute of South Asian Studies (ISAS), a research institute at the National University of Singapore (NUS).

 Political struggle

 People's Rights Movement (PRM)

 Akhtar was a coordinator of the People's Rights Movement (PRM) from 2002 to 2012; PRM was a left-wing confederation of working-class movements in Pakistan.

 As a representative of PRM, Akhtar was a strong supporter of Okara's peasant movement and Anjuman Mazarin Punjab, (AMP).

 He organised rallies under the banner of PRM along with members of different trade unions against anti-worker policies and privatization of public utilities.

 In November 2007, he was arrested in Lahore with seventy other civil society activists for participating in an anti-government meeting held at the Human Rights Commission of Pakistan during the Pakistani state of emergency, 2007.

 In February 2010, PRM merged with the National Workers Party and the Communist Mazdoor Kissan Party to form the Workers Party Pakistan.

+On August 17, 2023, Aasim Sajjad Akhtar was interviewed by Democracy Now] on the "explosive leaked document obtained by The Intercept [that] appears to show direct U.S. involvement in former Pakistani Prime Minister Imran Khan’s ouster in 2022 because of his stance on the war in Ukraine.
+Khan is currently jailed and facing trial over a slew of corruption charges that his supporters say are intended to keep him from running for office again."

+"I think The Intercept story is much ado about nothing, at least in Pakistan.
+And I’m talking about critical progressive circles.
+I’m not talking about government or the PTI or IK supporters.
+The truth is that IK fell out with the military, and that’s the reason he was booted.
+I mean, what he really wanted to say was that “Bajwa wanted me out,” but he couldn’t say that at the time.
+As the right tends to do everywhere, and IK is a classic example of a populist right-wing demagogue, you know, steals the anti — he’s not even anti-imperialist, but he, at best, could have called himself anti-American.
+Of course, we didn’t have the kind of — or, don’t have the kind of purchase, especially in the mainstream media, to be able to say, “Well, no, a real anti-imperialist looks and does, you know, X, Y, Z.”